Lesson: If you’re middle-aged?, a scissor-kick, high-jump can lead directly to the debate, stress fracture or osteoarthritis?

 Background: For those who don’t know, I was a GP in Cumberland/Courtenay, Comox Valley, BC for thirteen years.

 One sunny day, while visiting Stanley Park, a thirty-eight-year-old?
 GP was feeling half his age.
 His brain said “I’ll bet I can make it over that fence.”
 Well, I did, I made it over the fence, but at the peak of my jump there was a disturbing sound emanating from my hip and when I landed my hip yelled at my brain, “That was f-ing stupid.”
 For the rest of our trip to Vancouver, I dragged my leg like Chester chasing Marshal Dillon on the TV series ‘Gunsmoke’ (1955—1975).

 After weeks of all-day, most-of-the-night discomfort, I had an x-ray that wasn’t helpful.
 Later, following a RN bone scan:

 - our local radiologist asked if I had prostate trouble, hinting that prostate cancer with metastases to bone was a possibility

-- then I got a call from the nuclear medicine specialist in Vitoria.
-He asked, "Frank, what have you been up to?"
+- then I got a call from the nuclear medicine specialist in Victoria.
+He asked, “Frank, what have you been up to?”
 He was convinced I had a stress fracture.

 Our local orthopaedic surgeon disagreed, he diagnosed osteoarthritis.
-I didn’t argue, but I thought "That’s a second crazy-ass diagnosis based on my recent history."
+I was polite, I didn’t argue, but I thought “That’s a second crazy-ass diagnosis based on my recent history.”

 Later, an MRI showed a healing/healed stress fracture and no osteoarthritis, none.
 Subsequently, I’ve never had a problem with either of my hips.